aarons/crypto-monitor/README.md

 - payload is submitted/config driven
 - output key includes api endpoint (example: s3://.../market/summaries/output.json)
 - api_key is handled as an environment variable
+- monitoring and alerting when the function has errors (cloudwatch / pagerduty integration)

 ### To Scale the Collector